leavestylecode/JustNoteFeedback/privacy.md

 **User Rights**

 You have complete control over your data:
-- You can enable or disable iCloud sync at any time
+- You can enable or disable iCloud sync at any time in ios settings
 - You can delete your data from iCloud through your Apple account settings
-- You can export your data from the Application
-- You can request a copy of your data by contacting us

 **Third Party Access**